bbauska/W3Cx-5of5/README.md

 And we also pass the context that is the object used for drawing in the canvas as a parameter.

-Like this, we can use the object in another project and don\'t rely on a global variable...like we did before in the previous example, the context was a global variable, here.
+Like this, we can use the object in another project and don&apos;t rely on a global variable...like we did before in the previous example, the context was a global variable, here.